Low-power/grub-multiboot-no-escape/README.md

 ```
 -B zfs-bootfs=zr/96,bootpath="/pci@0,0/pci103c,30be@1f,2/disk@0,0:s",diskdevid="id1,sd@SATA_____Hitachi_HTS54321091222FBH206VCHTSM0C/s"
 ```
 Note the double quotes in the command line, this is necessary to specify a value that contains commas so the kernel dosen't think such a comma indicates next parameter.
-The problem in GRUB2 is, the quotes are escaped, the above command that passed the kernel will become:
+The problem in GRUB2 is, the quotes are escaped by default multiboot module, the above command that passed the kernel will become:
 ```
 -B zfs-bootfs=zr/96,bootpath=\"/pci@0,0/pci103c,30be@1f,2/disk@0,0:s\",diskdevid=\"id1,sd@SATA_____Hitachi_HTS54321091222FBH206VCHTSM0C/s\"
 ```